familyfriendlymikey/mpv-cut/README.md

 with the help of the fantastic media player [mpv](https://mpv.io/installation/).

-There is also the added functionality of logging the timestamps of all cuts you have made to a text file referred to as a "cut list".
+There is also the added functionality of:
+- Logging the timestamps of cuts to a text file for later use with the `make_cuts` script.
-This serves as a backup in the event you make many cuts on a long video.

-Lastly, I have added a bookmarking functionality of sorts, which appends the current timestamp to a text file and then reloads those timestamps as chapters in mpv.
+- Logging the current timestamp to a bookmark file and reloading them as chapters in mpv.
-This is useful when watching shows or movies where you might want to compile funny or cool moments but don't want to ruin your watching experience by making cuts as you watch.

 More details in [usage](#usage).

+## Requirements
+Besides mpv, you must have the following in your PATH:
+- ffmpeg
+- node

 ## Installation
-Place `cut.lua` into one of the following directories:

 #### Linux/MacOS
 ```
-~/.config/mpv/scripts/
+git clone https://github.com/familyfriendlymikey/mpv-cut.git ~/.config/mpv/scripts/
 ```

 #### Windows
 ```
-%AppData%\Roaming\mpv\scripts\
+git clone https://github.com/familyfriendlymikey/mpv-cut.git %AppData%\Roaming\mpv\scripts\
 ```

 That's all you have to do, next time you run mpv the script will be automatically loaded.